 The Italian dub switched cities after season 4 from Rome to Turin.
 As such, the entire cast was replaced and the original seasons were redubbed.

 Buzz Lightyear of Star Command has two different voice actors for XR, Larry Miller and Biil Flynn.
 The two men trade places seemingly at random from episode to episode with no acknowledgement of a change.
-To be fair, the metallic effect applied to the voices makes them sound identical at first, until you get to know the character and realize he has a disappearing accent.
+The metallic effect applied to the voices makes them sound identical at first, until you get to know the character and realize he has a disappearing accent.

 Interestingly, another character has the same voice actor throughout the series but sounds different in every episode.

 Buzz himself counts for this.
 "The Adventure Begins" film that started the series saw Tim Allen reprise his role from the Toy Story films.
 When the actual series began Buzz was now voiced by Patrick Warburton (Puddy on Seinfeld and, most famously, Joe Swanson on Family Guy), who also proceeded to dub over Allen for the edited, multi-part version of "The Adventure Begins."

 In The Superhero Squad Show, Jane Lynch from Glee voiced Thanos' sister Nebula, but when she became unavailable to record more episodes, the creators found an interesting way to work around this.
 In each of Nebula's subsequent appearances, she was either gagged or had her mouth removed entirely, allowing an uncredited actress to easily replace Lynch simply by doing muffled "Mmmph" noises.